UglyEgg/spdx-tools/pr_body_tests.md

 This PR adds a comprehensive test suite that significantly improves code coverage from **59% to 82%** (+23 percentage points) with **100% test pass rate**.

+**IMPORTANT:** This PR also includes a critical fix for the GitHub Actions import error by adding the missing `FileProcessor` class to `core.py`.

 ## 🎯 Key Achievements

 ### Coverage Improvements by Module